-Rioja is known as a hotbed of outstanding produce which provides the foundation to its simple yet quality driven gastronomy.
-From grapes that craft internationally recognized wines to lettuces, peppers, onions, artichokes, garlic, tomatoes, asparagus, beans, peas and peppers.
+Rioja is known as a hotbed of outstanding products which provides the foundation for its simple yet quality driven gastronomy.
+From grapes that craft internationally recognized wines to lettuces, peppers, onions, artichokes, garlic, tomatoes, asparagus, beans, peas, and peppers.
 And let’s not forget its notable goat and lamb products whose aromas can be savored when tossed over grapevines on open pits.

 Not to Miss Rioja Delights:

-- Lechal (suckling lamb) or Cochinillo (suckling pig): Either of these wee creatures are fed on its mother’s milk before being killed between the ages of two and six weeks.
+Lechal (suckling lamb) or Cochinillo (suckling pig): Either of these wee creatures is fed on its mother’s milk before being killed between the ages of two and six weeks.
 Roasted with olive oil or butter and served.

-- Patxaran: Patxaran is the liquor of Rioja.
-In Euskara it means sloe berry or baso aran (wild plum), a name you might accurately associate with sloe gin.
-A small dark berry with red juice, a sloe berry comes from a blackthorn bush and is a relative of the plum, while Patxaran is a sloe-flavoured liqueur most commonly drunk in Navarra, the Basque Country and La Rioja
+Patxaran: Patxaran is the liquor of Rioja.
+In Euskara, it means sloe berry or baso aran (wild plum), a name you might accurately associate with sloe gin.
+A small dark berry with red juice, a sloe berry comes from a blackthorn bush and is a relative of the plum, while Patxaran is a sloe-flavored liqueur most commonly drunk in Navarra, the Basque Country and La Rioja

 Keep in mind that La Rioja is spread out, and although the hub of fabulous bars lies in Logrono, don’t resist the desire to explore newfound regions with equally fantastic bars.

-- La Plaza Mayor (Laguardia): In this quaint medieval city you will find a plethora of fantastic wine bars in and around the square.
+La Plaza Mayor (Laguardia): In this quaint medieval city you will find a plethora of fantastic wine bars in and around the square.
 Don’t hesitate to walk around and pop your head into any little cavern that looks appealing.
-Undoubtably, they’ll have great wine and a bite to eat.
+Undoubtedly, they’ll have great wine and a bite to eat.